mj000001/Object-Detection-And-Tracking/README.md

 * Python 3.6
 * PyTorch 0.4.0 or higher
 * CUDA 8.0 or higher
+### For example
+It will detects all cars in the first frame.
 ## Installation and demo
   1. Clone the code:
   ```